 Proof - intermediate stage of photo development from which you can choose the best poses.

 Also see Contact Sheet.

 Public Relations - person or department responsible for creating an image of a product or service in the eyes of the public.

 Rates - fees charged by the model.

-Release - same as a Model Release or Photographer Release.
+Release - same as a Model Release Form or Photographer Release.

 Residuals - additional money paid when a piece runs in repeat, rates dictated by the unions.

 Resume - a sheet listing a model's education, experience, and vital statistics.
 The resume is usually attached to an 8X10 or a composite.

 Rounds - calling on prospective clients for photography and television.

 Runway - a narrow raised platform on which the model shows the clothing.